Carbon reduction

-Climate change is a significant issue for the world, and every person, business and government need to do their bit to reduce emissions.
-We recognise the need for action now and have made some big commitments to make sure we’re playing our part.
+Climate change is a significant issue for the world, and every person, business and government needs to do their bit to reduce emissions.
+At NZ Post, we recognise the need for action now.

 How will we reduce our emissions?